Find your local Chapter

 Things to Consider when Choosing a Medicare Drug Plan (PDF)

 Closing the "donut hole" for seniors

-The "coverage gap" or "donut hole" is a certain point when Medicare stops paying part of the costs of beneficiaries’ prescription drugs, requiring them to pay the full cost themselves.
+The "coverage gap" or "donut hole" is a certain point ($2,960 in 2015) when Medicare stops paying part of the costs of beneficiaries’ prescription drugs, requiring them to pay the full cost themselves.
 This gap will be phased out by 2020.
-In 2013, Medicare will pay 52.5% for brand drugs and 21% for generic drugs that are covered by the Part D plan.
-Some Part D plans provide additional payment in the coverage gap for drugs on its formulary.

 Medicare beneficiaries who receive "extra help" or who receive Medicaid benefits were sent letters from the Centers for Medicare & Medicaid Services (CMS) regarding their current plan.